 AMSUS – Society of Federal Health Professionals

-suggested the creation of an international organization of armed forces medical services that ultimately led to the formation of the International Committee of Military Medicine on 21 July 1921, with Belgium, Brazil, France, Italy, Spain, Switzerland, the United Kingdom and the United States comprising the founding members.
-In the years since then, both organizations have flourished independently, but have always remained closely tied in spirit and purpose, with AMSUS having a more prominent US presence based on its support to the US Departments of Defense, Veterans Affairs, Health and Human Services, and Homeland Security.
-AMSUS sponsors Military Medicine, a journal dedicated to research and articles of important to the military medical community, as well as several continuing education events throughout the course of each year.
-Each year the annual educational meeting draws in senior leaders and participants from all of the US federal healthcare agencies, as well as an international audience that often includes surgeons general or deputy surgeons general of several nations, to discuss current topics and exchange ideas and lessons learned.
-Membership is open to members of all military health services; active, reserve or retired.
-See www.amsus.org for additional information.
+suggested the creation of an international organization of armed forces medical services, which eventually led to the formation of the Comité International de Médecine Militaire (CIMM) on July 21, 1921, with Belgium, Brazil, France, Italy, Spain, Switzerland, the UK and the USA as founding members.
+Since then, the two organizations have flourished independently of each other, but have always remained closely linked in spirit and purpose, with AMSUS having a greater presence in the United States due to its support of the U.S. Departments of Defense, Veterans Affairs, Health and Human Services, and Homeland Security.
+AMSUS sponsors Military Medicine, a journal devoted to research and articles of importance to the military medical community, as well as several continuing education events throughout the year.
+Each year, the AMSUS meeting attracts senior officials and attendees from all U.S. federal health agencies, as well as an international audience often including chief medical officers or their deputies from several nations, to discuss current topics and exchange ideas and lessons learned.
+Membership is open to members of all military health services, whether active, reserve or retired.
+See www.amsus.org for more information.